appetterson/BSGRulebook/rulebook.md

 #### Piloting

 Any character with piloting in their skill set is allowed to fly a viper themselves.
 These characters have a piloting token in addition to their regular character token, used to represent which viper they are flying.
 These are manned vipers, as opposed to unmanned ones.
-Manned vipers follow the same rules for [activation](#vipers), however a manned viper can only be activated by its pilot.
-The pilot of a viper that is damaged or destroyed is sent to Sickbay.
+Manned vipers follow the same rules for [activation](#vipers), however a manned viper can only be activated by its pilot. <span class="noextradeath">The pilot of a viper that is damaged or destroyed is sent to Sickbay.</span><span class="extradeath">The pilot of a viper that is damaged or destroyed must roll a die.
+If the viper was damaged, on a roll of 1 the pilot is [killed](#executionplayer-death).
+If the viper was destroyed, on a roll of 1 or 2 the pilot is [killed](#executionplayer-death).
+Otherwise the character is sent to sickbay.</span>

 When granted a [move](#moves), a pilot may move their ship to an adjacent space area at no cost.
 By discarding 1 Skill card, a pilot may move to a location on any other ship just like other characters.